Follitropin alfa (Injection)

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
-You will also need to throw away old medicine after the expiration date has passed.
+Throw away old medicine after the expiration date has passed.
 The liquid medicine expires 28 days after you first use it.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.